 The mighty rivers

 The Opalescent River is a truly wild river.
 If you want to get away from developed shorelines to find peace and solitude, this is the place.
 It is a wonderful pairing with a paddle on the Hudson.
-The water of the Opalescent can be quite shallow, but a delightful paddle nonetheless.
+The water of the Opalescent can be quite shallow, but it is a delightful paddle nonetheless.
 As it winds and meanders through the forest, you'll find sandy beaches on the bends and magnificent views of some High Peaks and surrounding mountains.
 You may only be able to travel 1 mile up the Opalescent from its confluence with the Hudson, but in high waters, further travel may be possible.

 For a more accessible route closer to town, the Schroon River is the perfect choice for a day trip.
-It’s slow current and abundant wildlife make for a great outing.
+Its slow current and abundant wildlife make for a great outing.
 For the most adventurous paddler, the Boreas River is great whitewater.

 New paddles in town

 The best part about paddling in the Adirondack Hub is that there’s always something new to explore.
 Within the last few years, two new paddling destinations have been opened to the public.
-The Essex Chain Lakes Complex has 18 bodies of water to paddle, ranging from the small Chub Pond to the 216-acre Third Lake.
+The Essex Chain Lakes Complex has eighteen bodies of water to paddle, ranging from the small Chub Pond to the 216-acre Third Lake.
 Conveniently, the Hudson River actually flows from Lake Harris to here!
 The Boreas Ponds also offer paddlers something “new,” as this tract was officially opened to the public within the last five years.
 Both locations have stunning views, serene paddles, and great opportunities to view wildlife.
-Moose and river otters are frequent visitors here!
+Moose and river otters are frequent visitors here.

 Quiet lakes and ponds

 Eagle Lake is developed and has motorboat access, but it’s a wonderful place to paddle.
 Paddlers can put in at a DEC launch in a quieter corner of the lake and then venture under Route 74 (seriously, it’s fun!) out into the main lake.
-At the far end, there’s a sandy beach and a lean-to for picnicking or camping!
+At the far end, there’s a sandy beach and a lean-to for picnicking or camping.

 Love your lakes and ADK

 The magic of the Adirondacks is the result of previous generations taking a long view and protecting the mountains, lakes, and rivers within the Blue Line.
-That tradition continues today as we support and encourage everyone to practice Leave No Trace ethics, which help protect the lands and waters of the Adirondacks.
+That tradition continues today as we support and encourage everyone to practice Leave No Trace ethics which help protect the lands and waters of the Adirondacks.
 By pledging to Love Your ADK, you’re committing to protect, among other things, lakes, rivers, streams, and ponds.
 For paddlers, that means being mindful of the spread of aquatic invasive species by cleaning and drying all boats and equipment.
-Many of the lakes in the Adirondack Hub are pristine, and we know you’d like to keep them that way!
+Many of the lakes in the Adirondack Hub are pristine, and we know you’d like to help keep them that way!